 KGK, the Company's wholly owned contract research organization located in London, Ontario provides regulatory, research and clinical trial services to the nutraceutical, natural health product and cannabis industries.
-On September 5, 2019 KGK was issued a Research License under the Cannabis Act to possess and administer cannabis for purposes of a clinical trial.
-KGK has also applied for additional Cannabis Research licences which are currently under review by Health Canada.
-For over two decades, KGK has served many of North America's leading nutraceutical, natural health product and consumer packaged goods companies such as Kraft Foods, Sanofi, Nature's Bounty, and NuSkin.
+KGK has an active Research Licence allowing the possession and administration of cannabis for the purposes of a clinical trial.
+On September 22, 2020, KGK received its second Research Licence, which permits KGK to conduct product palatability and sensory testing of cannabis extracts, edible cannabis topicals with human subjects.
+On December 21, 2020, KGK received an Institutional Cannabis Research Licence from Health Canada which provides the broad approval to conduct multiple cannabis research projects, removing the need to obtain individual Research Licences for each project.
 KGK works with their clients in substantiating claims for their products through randomized clinical trials in addition to providing other research services such as participant recruitment, regulatory compliance solutions, research support services and consulting.
-The team at KGK, who has worked extensively with Health Canada and the U.S. Food and Drug Administration, will assist in the development of the Company's future products, and has representation on Auxly's Safety Board.